News Raw Materials

 Jenkins: Over the next five to ten years, we anticipate a progressive scaling of bio-based feedstocks across applications, supported by continued innovation.
 The pace will vary by region.
 Europe is largely regulation-driven, with strong policy frameworks accelerating adoption.
 The United States is more market-driven, with strong customer demand for performance, wellbeing, and sustainability benefits.
 India and emerging markets combine policy support with scale advantages, enabling rapid development of competitive bio-based value chains.
 The transition will take time, but the direction is clear.
 Success will depend on the industry’s ability to collaborate, scale solutions, and deliver competitive performance at the right cost.

-This interview is part of a two piece series.
-We also spoke to Samgeeta Srivastava, Executive Director at Godavari Biorefineries, about bio-based feedstocks.
+We also spoke to Sangeeta Srivastava, Executive Director at Godavari Biorefineries, who is partnering with Arkema, about bio-based feedstocks.